konekoya/Bible/README.md

 - need to fix font awesome path problem with gulp
 - fix classlist error when exit the black screen mode
 - fix theme switch issue with Ordered list
-- toggle verse number - event delegation?
-- page navigation on left and right side of the browsers
+- page navigation on left and right side of the browsers, this should only be showing on desktop not for mobile devices
 - add search functionality
 - remove read button and change the select to activate when user finish selecting
 - better layout solution for mobile devices